Pbatch/pete-tionary/README.md

 * Message table, player and room table
     * Message - id, room, round, url, username
     * Room - id, name
+* Start game pipeline
     * First person to create room becomes the admin.
-They start the game by deleting the room entry.
+    * They start the game by deleting the room entry.
-This changes the mode of all the players to WRITE_PROMPT.
+    * This changes the mode of all the players to WRITE_PROMPT.

 ## Subscriptions